Mange in Dogs - What Does It Look Like and Is It Contagious to Humans?

 Mange in dogs manifests in various ways, depending on the type of mite involved and the severity of the infestation.
 Common symptoms of mange in dogs include:

-• Intense Itching: Mange in dogs often causes relentless itching, leading to constant scratching and rubbing against objects.
+• Intense Itching: Mange often causes relentless itching leading to constant scratching and rubbing against objects.

 • Hair Loss: Affected areas may show significant hair loss, often in patches, which can spread if the condition worsens.